 If you get your research done early, you can approach a sea trial with a set of questions, doubts and expectations that can be directly addressed.
 Be educated, be rigorous, make notes, take photographs and do not commit to a decision until every last doubt or query has been properly resolved.
 You might only spend two hours on the boat itself, but getting to a stage of measured, contextually relevant clarity may take another 40 or 50 hours of thought, reflection and interrogation.
 Yes, I know it sounds like a lot of effort (and it is) but if it lands you with the right boat, it’s time well invested.

-For more boat buying advice, see: Boat surveys: an essential guide or Powerboat buying: which powerboat is right for me?
+For more boat buying advice, see our features on buying a boat, surveys and which powerboat is right for you.